kornichon2000/www.pierremorsa.com/content/mac-automation/omnifocus-action-pack-for-keyboard-maestro.md

 * OmniFocus Get Task Project Name: returns the name of the project of the specified task.
 * OmniFocus Set Task Project: sets the project of the selected task.

-### Dates

-* OmniFocus Defer to Hour: sets the selected task's Defer Hour.
-If there is no defer date, sets it to the next future occurence of the specified hour.
-If the defer date was in the past, sets it to the next future occurence of the specified hour.
-If the defer date is in the future, only change the hour.
-* OmniFocus Due on Hour: same behaviour as Defer to Hour, but for the due hour.

-The dates functions are fairly limited and could be completed with more generic ones.
-They exist because I often defer a task to the afternoon or morning, and this action provides a quick way to do so.

 ### Links